GNOME/gtk/docs/reference/gtk/section-list-widget.md

 traditional treeview.
 Individual cells can be selectable and editable.
 Use the `.data-table` style class.

+## Sections

+List models can optionally group their items into **_sections_**, by implementing the `GtkSectionModel` interface.
+Both `GtkListView` and `GtkGridView` can display headers for sections, by installing a separate **_header factory_**.

+Many GTK list models support section inherently, or they pass through the section of a model they are wrapping.

 ## Comparison to GtkTreeView

 Developers familiar with `GtkTreeView` may wonder how this way of doing lists